thoughtram/blog/_posts/2016-06-16-cold-vs-hot-observables.md

 date: 2016-06-16
 update_date: 2016-08-11

-summary: "One of the most exciting topics around Angular 2 is its relationship to Observables.
-There's one particular area that is especially hard to learn when you first enter the world of Observables.
-In this article we are going to demystify what the term hot vs cold means when it comes to Observables."
+summary: "In this article we are going to demystify what the term hot vs cold means when it comes to Observables."

 categories:
   - angular